andresgbecerra/co-induction-anguar/Interview/CSharp.md

 # Delegate

+- What if we want to pass a function as a parameter?
+How does C# handles the **callback** functions or event handler?
+The answer is - **delegate**.
 - Delegate is a variable that holds the reference to a method.
-Hence it is a function pointer of reference type.
+- Hence it is a function pointer of reference type.
 - All Delegates are derived from System.Delegate namespace.
 - Both Delegate and the method that it refers to can have the same signature.

+- There are three steps involved while working with delegates:
+  - Declare a delegate
+  - Set a target method
+  - Invoke a delegate

 - Declaring a delegate:
   ```cs
    public delegate void AddNumbers(int n);